 Native intact protein mass measurement: We use nano- or microflow direct infusion ESI-MS for the analysis of native proteins and their interactors.
 The sample is sprayed in a non-denaturing solvent such as ammonium acetate at various concentrations in water through a clean emitter tip.
 The successful measurement requires reasonably concentrated and clean samples and a well-tuned instrument.

 Characterisation of protein modifications

 Many post-translational protein modifications (PTMs) can be identified by mass spectrometry.
 Modern high accuracy mass measurements give more confidence in the identification of these modifications.
-The resolution and mass accuracy of an Orbitrap instrument enables us to distinguish between phosphorylation vs sufation (delta mass of 0.0095), tri-methylation vs acetylation (delta mass of 0.036) or deamidation vs the 13C peak of the unmodified form (delta mass of 0.019) etc.
+The resolution and mass accuracy of an Orbitrap instrument enables us to distinguish between phosphorylation vs sulfation (delta mass of 0.0095), tri-methylation vs acetylation (delta mass of 0.036) or deamidation vs the 13C peak of the unmodified form (delta mass of 0.019) etc.

 We use different strategies for the detection and enrichment of molecules containing certain PTMs such as phosphorylations.

 In general a single protein species is differentially modified i.e. each modification may occur in different ratios and at different sites which complicates the analysis.
-The abundance of tryptic peptides containing PTMs is therefore lower than the abundance of tryptic peptides that never gets modified, thus finding a particular PTM can sometimes be challenging.
+The abundance of tryptic peptides containing PTMs is therefore lower than the abundance of tryptic peptides that never get modified, thus finding a particular PTM can sometimes be challenging.